-This fourth edition of 'Engineering Mathematics' covers a wide range of syllabus requirements.
-In particular, the book is most suitable for the latest National Certificate and Diploma courses and Vocational Certificate of Education syllabuses in Engineering.
+Engineering Mathematics 5th Edition covers a wide range of syllabus requirements.
+In particular, the book is most suitable for the latest National Certificate and Diploma courses and City & Guilds syllabuses in Engineering.

 This text will provide a foundation in mathematical principles, which will enable students to solve mathematical, scientific and associated engineering principles.
 In addition, the material will provide engineering applications and mathematical principles necessary for advancement onto a range of Incorporated Engineer degree profiles.
 It is widely recognised that a students' ability to use mathematics is a key element in determining subsequent success.
 First year undergraduates who need some remedial mathematics will also find this book meets their needs.